gillupenn/java-services/README.md

-# java-services
+# stock-services
-hosts all my java code
+Do several things with my stock portfolio